SethPaul/useful_things/productivity_tidbits.md

 meta-dot, esc-dot, or alt-dot on command line to pull last arg https://stackoverflow.com/questions/4009412/how-to-use-arguments-from-previous-command

+### Evaluate an expression for an argument
+example: `pushd "$(dirname "$(which docker)")"` will find path of docker -> get the directory name -> change to that directory and push the previous to the directory stack to be retrived with popd

 ### SSH config for simplifying SSH
 [Alias ssh](http://collectiveidea.com/blog/archives/2011/02/04/how-to-ssh-aliases/)
 ```